Category Archives: 2019 Films

 Grade: B+

-Some aspects of the film I found implausible if not logically impossible and not every point adds up or is successfully outlined.
+I found some aspects of the film implausible, if not logically impossible, and not every point adds up or is successfully outlined.
 But the effort and the balance of drama, thrills, and social issues are there for the taking.

 Life is good.
 Or is it?

-The film, based on the play of the same name by J.C.
-Lee, is shot nothing like a play and is conventionally shot.
+The film, based on J.C.
+Lee’s play of the same name, is shot conventionally and does not look like a play.

-Luce writes and submits an extremely disturbing essay that forces the Edgars to reconsider their marriage and their family after it is brought to their attention by his teacher.
+Luce writes and submits an alarming essay that forces the Edgars to reconsider their marriage and their family after their teacher brings it to their attention.

 Is she out to get Luce, jealous of his success when she has had to struggle for hers?
 Tensions mount between Harriet and Luce as the story unfolds.

-The acting is powerful all around the canvas but Harrison and Spencer deliver the standout performances- nearly brilliant.
-Watts and Roth are good too but with more standard portrayals.
+The acting is powerful all around the canvas, but Harrison and Spencer deliver a standout performance that is nearly brilliant.
+Watts and Roth are good, too, but with more standard portrayals.

 Excellent is how we get to know each of the four principles in detail.
-Harriet at first appears a tough shrew, but her personal life makes her sympathetic.
-She attempts to care for her mentally ill sister herself but after a humiliating scene at school is forced to return her to a home.
+Harriet, at first, appears a demanding shrew, but her personal life makes her sympathetic.
+She attempts to care for her mentally ill sister herself, but after a humiliating scene at school, she is forced to return her to her home.

-Suddenly, I was a fan of Harriet, Later, I was disappointed in Luce and Amy, who I thought I was intended to root for.
-The film is topsy turvy and I enjoyed this juicy infusion of not knowing what was to come next.
+Suddenly, I was a fan of Harriet.
+Later, I was disappointed in Luce and Amy, whom I thought I was supposed to root for.
+The film is topsy-turvy, and I enjoyed this juicy infusion of not knowing what was to come next.

-When a female classmate of Luce’s who harbors an enormous secret takes center stage the roller-coaster ride becomes even bumpier.
+When Luce’s female classmate, who harbors an enormous secret, takes center stage, the roller-coaster ride becomes even bumpier.

-I wish there were more films of a similar nature as Luce (2019) to hit mainstream theaters.
-It provokes thought and opinion while featuring social problems, pre-conceived notions, and trusting one’s merits.
-I just wish the puzzle had been solved in a more satisfying way than it was.
+I wish there were more films like Luce (2019) to hit mainstream theaters.
+It provokes thought and opinion while featuring social problems, preconceived notions, and trusting one’s merits.

 Independent Spirit Award Nominations: Best Director-Julius Onah, Best Male Lead-Kelvin Harrison, Jr., Best Supporting Female-Octavia Spencer